Chohtan

 Chohtan is a Municipality and tehsil headquarters in Barmer district of Rajasthan state.
-There are several temples in the area,including Viratra(Vankal), Deri Dungar, Sunya Temple, Kapaleshwar, Krishna Temple, Verthan.
+There are several temples in the area, including Viratra(Vankal), Deri Dungar, Sunya Temple, Kapaleshwar, Krishna Temple, Verthan.

 Geography

 Chohtan is surrounded by hills in the west and north and by desert in the east and south.
-The village is located approximately 48km from district headquarters Barmer.
+The village is located approximately 48 km from district headquarters Barmer.
 They are connected via road.
 Its location near the border with Pakistan makes it a place of strategic importance.
 Festivals and other events are celebrated by people.
 People here are very religious.
 There are temples, some of them are Jain temple, Viratra Mata Tample, Verthan temple and Shiva temple.
 In ancient time Chohtan is known as Pandva's Tapo Bhoomi because they resided there.

 In the rainy season, natural ponds emerge and water falls can be visited by tourists.
 From Chohtan there are regular bus service between all major cities like Jaipur, Jodhpur, Jaisalmer, Ajmer, Ahmedabad, Mumbai and Surat.